Career Definition of a Telemarketer

 Economic and Career Outlook

 Telemarketing jobs are often available as part-time jobs and may also offer opportunities to work from home.
 Other jobs are located at large call centers.
 Telemarketers can find advancement opportunities as managers and specialists.
 Many telemarketers work on a commission basis and their salary is directly affected by the volume of sales they make.
-The BLS reported that telemarketers earned a median annual wage of $23,530 in May 2015.
-It was also reported that employment in the field would decline by 2% between 2014 and 2024, which may be due to companies relying on automated self-service options that do not require customers speaking directly to a representative.
+The BLS reported that telemarketers earned a median annual wage of $25,250 in May 2018.
+It was also reported that employment in the field would experience little to no change between 2016 and 2026, which may be due to companies relying on automated self-service options that do not require customers speaking directly to a representative.

 Alternate Career Options